qwd/dev-site/content/en/docs/resource/wind-info.md

 8 wind direction is only available for China city weather data.

-> <strong>Tips:</strong> In China's city weather, in addition to the 8 wind directions, there are two more wind directions: Rotational wind and no sustained wind direction.
+> **Tips:** In China's city weather, in addition to the 8 wind directions, there are two more wind directions: Rotational wind and no sustained wind direction.

 | Direction    | Code       | Degree(°) | Degree range(°) |
 | ------------ | ---------- | --------- | --------------- |